jatingodnani/interface-labs-assigment/README.md

 This FastAPI application processes and merges two datasets: a Payment Report (CSV) and a Merchant Tax Report (MTR) (XLSX).
 It performs data cleaning, categorization, and tolerance checks, then stores the processed data and summaries in a PostgreSQL database.
 The application is Dockerized for easy deployment.

-**Note:** A frontend application is planned but has not yet been added to the project.
+**Note:** A frontend application is not yet been added to the project due to time.

 ## Setup Instructions